Learn

 Where this gets slow by hand

-The bottleneck is rarely the template — it is D2 and D4.
+The bottleneck is rarely the template.
+It is D2 and D4.
 Writing a quantified problem description means pulling production records, defect logs, material lots and process traces into one timeline.
 Verifying root cause means correlating that defect against process drift, incoming material, and equipment history across batches.
 Done manually, that assembly is the multi-week part of a "two-week" 8D, and it is where weak problem statements and unverified causes slip through.

 How Niobia executes it